 Discussion Question: After watching the video, do you have any new thoughts about how you can contribute to the building of a better world as a FASH major?

-[Note: The 2017 U.S. Fashion Industry Benchmarking Study has been released]
+The 2018 U.S. Fashion Industry Benchmarking Study is now available.

 The report can be downloaded from HERE